Dear Prudence (2010 film): Plot

 Prudence, wearing her mother's perfume and the red heels she borrowed from Marilyne, flirts and makes out with Reynald and she goes for a night-time bike ride with him and his two friends, Gerard and Franck.
 Come the morning, the four of them find themselves by a wintery beach.
 Franck lends Prudence his scarf before joining the other men for a swim.
 Prudence finds an angry Frédérique waiting for her when she returns home but the two, rather than arguing, end up bonding over the loss of their mother.

 At the mall, Prudence snaps at her cousin Sonia for calling Frédérique the previous night.
 Sonia responds by telling her that she does not want to be friends anymore and that Prudence is "boring" now.
 Upset, Prudence sees one of Reynald's gang, Franck, being measured for a suit and gets the idea to go visit him at his workplace later under the pretence of returning his scarf.
 The two nearly have sex on the factory floor but Franck gets self-conscious and they instead agree to go to a concert in the evening.

 With even Marilyne too busy to keep up with Prudence's nightly partying, Prudence and Franck go to the concert without her.
 They end up having sex at Franck's place and, in the morning, Prudence wakes up to find that he's already left for work.
 She gets dressed and stumbles across Franck's kindly mother, Delphine, in the kitchen.

 At the cinema in the evening, Prudence tries to bail on the group without explanation and Franck finally tires of her strange behaviour.
-She waits outside in the rain but when the others come out after the film finishes, Maryline ignores her and Franck tries to spite her by spontaneously inviting another girl to ride with him.
+She waits outside in the rain but when the others come out after the film finishes, Marilyne ignores her and Franck tries to spite her by spontaneously inviting another girl to ride with him.
 Prudence makes her own way to the Rungis but, when she gets there, finds that there's been an accident.
 Franck has crashed, killing the girl riding with him.
 Maryline, Franck and his mother, Delphine, all watch as the girl's body is taken away.

 Back at the apartment, Prudence breaks down and imagines a conversation with her mother.
 She apologises for not calling 911 sooner after her mother suddenly fell ill.
 Returning to reality, she puts in her mother's hearing aid and stands on the balcony, crying as sirens sound in the distance and the sun comes out from behind the clouds.